brianpetro/obsidian-smart-connections/README.md

 **Note:** The plugin will not work without an OpenAI API key.

 ## How it works
 - The Smart Connections Pane is opened when you activate the plugin.
-You can also open it from the command palette with the "View: Open Smart Connections Pane" command.
+You can also open it from the command palette with the "Open: View Smart Connections" command.
 - Each time you open a note, the plugin will search for similar notes in your vault and display them in the Smart Connections Pane (sidebar).
 The Smart Connections Pane will display the most similar notes first using the cosine similarity of the note's embeddings.
 - The plugin will only search for similar notes in the current vault.
 It will not search for similar notes in other vaults.